4 minute read

 Thankfully, however, in recent years more and more businesses are recognising the benefits of modern EDI systems and are making the decision to implement more sophisticated solutions.
 In particular, fully managed EDI solutions, in which everything from initial setup to ongoing operation is handled by an external provider in the cloud, are proving remarkably popular.

-In this article we’ll look briefly at this recent trend and explore how such a solution works.
+In this article we’ll look at this recent trend and explore how such a solution works.
+But first let’s explore what we mean by an EDI system…

 Modern EDI – the shift towards full external management